Sometimes planned and/or advertised projects for some reason or other never realize. Or they appeared under different name or in different form.

 There is no record how many different animation/movie productions Mr. Corben has been through.
 Richard Corben's Art Book #2 (1994) lists only some.
 Also Flights into Fantasy (1981) shows several photos of unlisted live action movies.
 Pg 45 has "Return of the Box", and "Mondo Amore".
 There is no record of the first one, but the latter is prob. part of the later published video movie, The Dark Planet (1989).
 The Dark Planet video was a mixture of several old projects.
 Pg 44 (of Flights into Fantasy) talks about "Creatures of the Box", which is sequel for "Return of the Box".
 Stop-action animation was scheduled for completion by the summer of 1981.
 FoolCon4 Souvenir Program (1982) includes a mention of release of it.

 History: A screenplay Mr. Corben wrote (around 1990?).
-Appeared later under different name, "From the Pit", though only one chapter exists.
+Appeared later under different name, "From the Pit", though only first two chapter exists.

 Advertised in: Rip in Time #2 (1986).